Our Black Friday Sale Has Started! No code needed!

 SAPPHIRE COLOR

-Then again, we don't believe in one strict standard of beauty.
-Our vision of beauty is always expanding and evolving, and truthfully, while we love classic blue sapphires, we're a sucker for a gorgeous pastel sapphire – a soft minty green, a delectable teal, an ethereal lavender, or a baby petal pink.
+While we love a super saturated sapphire, we're also complete suckers for a gorgeous pastel sapphire – a soft minty green, a delectable teal, an ethereal lavender, or a baby petal pink.

 SAPPHIRE CLARITY

-Whereas diamonds are examined for inclusions at 10x magnification, sapphires are held to a different standard.
+Sapphires are type 2 gems meaning they usually (but don't always) contain inclusions.
 Because they're formed alongside many trace minerals that easily get trapped inside the stone, it's accepted that almost every sapphire will have slight flaws and inclusions.

 Completely flawless sapphires are usually lab-created synthetic sapphires.
 Sapphires with near perfect clarity are extremely rare and staggeringly pricey.